<function>

 foo() # it gives 2

-The second approach to address type instability involves asserting a concrete type for a global variable.
+The second approach to address type instability involves declaring concrete types for global variables.
 This is done by including the operator ::

 after the variable's name (e.g., x::Int64